clojure/spec-alpha2/README.md

 * Rationale - https://clojure.org/about/spec
 * Guide - https://clojure.org/guides/spec (for spec.alpha, note namespaces and other differences below)

-spec.alpha was released with Clojure 1.9 and can be found at https://github.com/clojure/spec.alpha. spec-alpha2 incorporates feedback from spec.alpha as well as work towards several new features.
-Please note that spec-alpha2 is not 100% API-compatible with spec.alpha (although it is similar).
+spec.alpha was released with Clojure 1.9 and can be found at https://github.com/clojure/spec.alpha.
+This library is an evolution from spec.alpha as well as work towards several new features.
+Please note that alpha.spec is not 100% API-compatible with spec.alpha (although it is similar).

 Namespaces to load:

-    (require '[clojure.spec-alpha2 :as s]
+    (require '[clojure.alpha.spec :as s]
-             '[clojure.spec-alpha2.gen :as gen]
+             '[clojure.alpha.spec :as gen]
-             '[clojure.spec-alpha2.test :as test])
+             'iclojure.alpha.spec.test :as test])

 Also see: [Differences from spec.alpha](https://github.com/clojure/spec-alpha2/wiki/Differences-from-spec.alpha)